 The ACAS Code of Practice emphasises the importance of giving employees a reasonable period of time to consider the proposal.
 The length of this period will depend on the specific circumstances of the case.
 As a general guideline, a minimum period of 10 calendar days should be allowed for your employee to consider the formal written terms of the settlement agreement and to seek independent advice, unless both parties agree to a different timeframe.

-As an employer, drafting the right settlement agreement and making the most appropriate offer will be crucial in its success, allowing both you and your employee to move on.
-To discuss your situation with a member of our Employment Law team, contact your local office today by using the Contact Form, emailing moc.n1695683429ellub1695683429rekra1695683429p@ofn1695683429i1695683429 or using one of the phone numbers below:
+As an employer, drafting the right settlement agreement and making the most appropriate offer will be crucial in it’s success, allowing both you and your employee to move on.
+To discuss your situation with a member of our Employment Law team from our offices in Andover, Romsey, Salisbury or Witney use the Contact Form, email moc.n1709421605ellub1709421605rekra1709421605p@ofn1709421605i1709421605 or call one of the numbers below: